-- 170 multiple choice questions, including 20 sample questions must answer approximately 110 - 115 of the 150 "real" questions correct in order to pass - Scoring on a scale, pass rate is approximately 65% - 3 1⁄2 hours to complete (brief tutorial before exam) - Test questions last updated in 2008 (no 2010 Census data yet)
+- 170 multiple choice questions, including 20 sample questions must answer approximately 110 - 115 of the 150 "real" questions correct in order to pass - Scoring on a scale, pass rate is approximately 65% - 3 1⁄2 hours to complete (brief tutorial before exam) - Test questions have been updated starting with the Nov 2013 exam!
+This "refresh" was limited to updating (2010 Census, emerging topics) and removing underperforming questions.
+Overall format remains the same.